john-stam/Spoon-Knife/README.md

 # EWA (Europass Web Apps - Cedefop)

-**EWA (Europass Web Apps - Cedefop)** is a distributed Java-based web system to help individuals communicate their skills,
+**EWA (Europass Web Apps - Cedefop)** is a Java-based web system helping EU Citizens create their CV in the standardised Europass format.
-qualifications and experience through the use of standardised documents templates.

 It consists of the following main modules:

-1. **Editors**: This is the main online CV Editor application which is called first when a user requests https://europass.cedefop.europa.eu/editors.
-It’s responsible for assembling the front-end part of EWA (a JavaScript-based Single Page Application) by detecting the User Agent, Locale, etc. and populating the initial HTML page that the user sees with suitable variables.
+1. **Editors**: This is the main online CV Editor application which is called first when a user requests the home page(URL active on 1/6/2020,  https://europass.cedefop.europa.eu/editors).
+It’s responsible for assembling the front-end part of EWA (a JavaScript-based Single Page Application) by detecting the User Agent, Locale, etc. and creating the initial HTML page that the user sees with suitable variables.

 2. **API**: This is the heart of EWA where most of the processing and business logic takes place: data model, marshalling/unmarshalling of XML/JSON to Java objects and vice versa, file type